Frequently Asked Questions

 Q: What are the methods of payment?

-A: We accept cash, check, VISA or MC.
+A: We accept cash, check, etransfer or credit card.
 For installments, post-dated checks or pre-authorized credit transactions must be given.

 Q: Are there any miscellaneous fees (such as registration, cancellation, or administration fees)?

 A: Yes, the provincial government offers tax credits for music lessons, including rock band lessons.
 For additional information on this credit, please consult the Quebec government’s website.

 Q: Is there some sort of performance where I can watch or invite friends and family to see myself/my child perform?